 We endeavor to align our global capacity and infrastructure with demand by our customers as well as fully integrate acquisitions, thereby improving operational efficiency.
-The significant initiatives undertaken by us are further discussed below and a summary of all such activity is included in the succeeding tables.
+The significant initiatives undertaken by us in fiscal year 2018 are further discussed below and a summary of all such activity is included in the succeeding tables.